Skill-Building: A New Paradigm for Educating the Health Care Workforce

 While the approaches outlined here present no small challenges, success in making these transitions have substantial value for talent by providing choice and autonomy necessary for growth in their professional journeys and agility organizations require to rise to innovate to meet market demands.

-The Corporate Learning team at HMS (Harvard Medical School) is invested in creating solutions for the corporate learning community.
+The Corporate Learning team at Harvard Medical School is invested in creating solutions for health care organizations.
 Learn more about HealthXcelerate: An Insider’s Guide to Health Care and other learning opportunities.